firebase/geofire-objc/README.md

 moved and key exited events are guaranteed to be preceded by a key entered event.

-To observe events for a geo query you can register a callback with `observeEventType:withBlock:`.
+To observe events for a geo query you can register a callback with `observeEventType:withBlock:`:

 ```objective-c
 FirebaseHandle queryHandle = [query observeEventType:GFEventTypeKeyEntered withBlock:^(NSString *key, CLLocation *location) {